parasoft/parabank/README.md

 (NOTE: All scripts should be executed from project director) **jtest-sa-ut**: Executes Parasoft Jtest DTP Engine for Static Analysis and Unit Testing results/coverage

+**deploy-jtest-monitor**: Deploys the Jtest Monitor package (created using mvn goal jtest:monitor) into directory specified by APP_COVERAGE_DIR in set-vars.bat

 **soatest**: Executes Parasoft SOAtest API and Web functiona tests (including integration with Jtest DTP Engine for monitoring code coverage)

 **jtest-ft-cov**: Executes Parasoft Jtest DTP Engine for processing monitored coverage during functional testing with SOAtest